sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>smp_utils</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Utilities for SAS management protocol (SMP)
+Short desc    : Utilities for SAS management protocol (SMP)
 URL          : http://sg.danny.cz/sg/smp_utils.html
-Лицензия     : BSD
+License      : BSD
-Описание     : This is a package of utilities.
+Descript     : This is a package of utilities.
 Each utility sends a Serial Attached
              : SCSI (SAS) Management Protocol (SMP) request to a SMP target.
              : If the request fails then the error is decoded.
 If the request succeeds
              : then the response is either decoded, printed out in hexadecimal or